jg10545/patchwork/docs/feature.md

 * All hyperparameters are automatically logged to the [TensorBoard HPARAMS](https://www.tensorflow.org/tensorboard/hyperparameter_tuning_with_hparams) interface, so you can visualize how they correlate with the downstream task accuracy, rotation task accuracy, alignment, or uniformity.
 * The `trainer.save_projections()` method will record embeddings, as well as image sprites and metadata for the [TensorBoard projector](https://www.tensorflow.org/tensorboard/tensorboard_projector_plugin).
 I've sometimes found this to be a helpful diagnostic tool when I'm *really* stuck.
 * The `trainer.visualize_kernels()` method will record to TensorBoard an image of the kernels from the first convolutional layer in your network.
 If those kernels don't include a few that look like generic edge detectors, something has probably gone horribly wrong (e.g. you're learning a shortcut somewhere).
 Example of a bad case below.
+* If you're using a dictionary of labeled examples, you can also set the `query_fig` kwarg to `trainer.fit()` or `trainer.evaluate()` and it will record a TensorBoard image that shows one image from each class, as well as the images with most (cosine) similar embeddings.
+I've occasionally found this kind of visualization useful for diagnosing shortcuts that the model is learning.

+#### Hyperparameter visualization

 ![](hparams.png)

+#### Projector embeddings
 ![](projector.png)

+#### Filters from first convolutional layer

 ![](first_convolution_filters.png)

 ### Documenting